MARIAM-GA/justjava/README.md

 # justjava
-This is a simple java app created at 15-5-2020
+This is a simple java app created  on May 15, 2020